 Grafting cacti is a process where a cut piece of one species is grown onto a wounded piece of another.
-It is a straightforward method of propagation which even a novice gardener can try.
+It is a straightforward method of propagation that even a novice gardener can try.

-Cacti are easy to propagate through grafting, stem cuttings, leaf cuttings, seed or offsets.
-Growing cacti from seeds is a long process, as germination may be unreliable, and growth is at a snail's pace.
-Broadly, cacti that do not produce offsets can be propagated by grafting as long as there is a compatible rootstock.
+Cacti are easy to propagate through grafting, stem cuttings, leaf cuttings, seed, or offsets.
+However, growing cacti from seeds is a long process, as germination may be unreliable and growth is at a snail's pace.
+Broadly, cacti that do not produce offsets can be propagated by grafting if there is a compatible rootstock.
 The grafted part is called a scion, and the base or rooted part is the rootstock.

 Cacti are grafted for a variety of reasons.
 One may be to produce a different species mechanically.
 Still, the process also produces disease-free stems to provide a new stem for an existing stem that is rotting or enhancing photosynthesis in plants that lack the ability.
 Grafting cacti is also done to create unique forms, such as weeping plants.

 Grafting is common in fruiting plants because it increases the maturity of an existing cultivar for earlier fruit production.
 The scion becomes the top part of the plant with all the originating species' characteristics.
 The rootstock becomes the roots and base of the plant.
 The union is at the vascular cambium, where the wounds of scion and rootstock are sealed together to heal and join.
 Once the joining wounds have healed, no special grafted cactus care is required.
 Grow it as you would any other cactus.

-Also, if the rootstock and scion are in the same species, the compatibility is excellent.
+Also, the compatibility is excellent if the rootstock and scion are of the same species.
 Compatibility decreases as the family relationship decreases.
 Two plants in the same genus may possibly graft, but two in the same genera are rare, and two in the same family are very rare.
-Therefore, the appropriate cacti for grafting are the ones in the same species and with as close a relationship as possible for the best outcome.
+Therefore, the appropriate cacti for grafting are the ones of the same species and with as close a relationship as possible for the best outcome.